Motivational Speaking is about reconditioning the mind’s reaction to ‘pain’ by promoting focus on the higher objective via audio stimuli.

 I say weeks not months because motivation is like bathing.
 You need it regularly if not all the time. 🙂

-To inquire about booking me for a motivational speaking seminar, please fill out the contact form below and someone from my team will get in touch with you asap.
+To get a proposal, please fill out the contact form below and someone from my team will get in touch with you asap.